Aaron98990/ways-of-the-game/misconduct.md

 Please note that [reckless (caution)](/reckless), [excessive force (send-off)](/excessive-force) and [tactical impact (SPA and DOGSO)](/tactical-impact) are broken out of the misconduct section because of the importance of the topics.
-Misconduct, disciplinary action, disciplinary sanction, sanction, caution/send-off, and yellow/red card all mean the same thing.
+Misconduct, disciplinary action, disciplinary sanction, sanction, warning/caution/send-off, and warning/yellow/red card all generally mean the same thing.

 > The yellow card communicates a caution and the red card communicates a sending-off.
 >